ucberkeley/savio-training-intro-2016/intro.md

 For this, you may want to have used the -X flag to ssh if you are running software with a GUI such as MATLAB.

 ```
-# ssh -X USERNAME@hpc.brc.berkeley.edu
+# ssh -X SAVIO_USERNAME@hpc.brc.berkeley.edu
 srun -A co_stat -p savio2  -N 1 -t 10:0 --pty bash
+# now execute on the compute node:
+module load matlab
 matlab
 ```

 # Low-priority queue

-Condo users have access to the broader compute resource that is limited only by the size of partitions, under the savio_lowprio QoS (queue).
-However this QoS does not get a priority as high as the general QoSs, such as "savio_normal" and "savio_debug", or all the condo QoSs, and it is subject to preemption when all the other QoSs become busy.
+Condo users have access to the broader compute resource that is limited only by the size of partitions, under the *savio_lowprio* QoS (queue).
+However this QoS does not get a priority as high as the general QoSs, such as *savio_normal* and *savio_debug*, or all the condo QoSs, and it is subject to preemption when all the other QoSs become busy.

 More details can be found [in the *Low Priority Jobs* section](http://research-it.berkeley.edu/services/high-performance-computing/user-guide).